Tokor0/vendomated-testing/README.md

 The goal of this repository is to show my work in learning to use Robot Framework for automated testing of Vendomatic, a small toy vending machine Python library I had Claude Opus write for me.

+`tests/vendomatic.robot` is the main file to show my work.

 ## Project structure

 | Path | What it is |